 The crater acts as a shield for the aquatic animals, which find it a haven to flourish.
 Away from rough waves and strong currents, the calm waters of Molokini allow marine animals of different shapes and sizes to breed.

 The visibility is very high here – you can see more than 150 feet, which makes Molokini perfect for watching marine life.
-Moorish idol, parrotfish, black triggerfish, yellow tang, and moray eels are common here.
-Occasionally, you can see manta ray too.
+Moorish idols, parrotfish, black triggerfish, yellow tang, and moray eels are common here.
+Occasionally, you can see manta rays too.

 Do you know why snorkelers love Molokini?
 The fishes are less skittish.
-They are quite acquainted with humans and hence you can watch them closely.
+They are quite familiar with humans, so you can watch them closely.
 This is really a paradise for snorkelers and the perfect snorkel stop for your trip to Maui!